Hadia-Junaid/log-tracker/backend/README.md

 - "npm run dev"

 Run with Docker
-Ensure Docker is installed, then run:
+Ensure Docker is installed, then run from the project's root directory:

 - "docker-compose up --build"